Know Bihar on Bihar Diwas!

 - The cuisine: Bihar’s cuisine is famous all over.
 From litti chokha to thekua to khaja, everything from Bihar’s plate is celebrated and loved.

-- Largest cattle fair: The Sonepur Mela held in Bihar is the Asia’s largest cattle fair.
-It is organized during the post-harvest season of paddy and elephants are the main center of attraction in the mela.
+- Largest cattle fair: The Sonepur Mela held in Bihar is Asia’s largest cattle fair.
+It is organized during the post-harvest season of paddy and elephants are the main center of attraction in the Fair.

 - Bihar culture: Bihar’s culture is rich and diverse.
-The Chath festival of Bihar is highly celebrated and the holiest festivals of all.
+The Chath festival of Bihar is highly celebrated and the holiest festival of all.
 It is celebrated to worship the Sun and Chathi Maiya.

 - Greatest emperors: Bihar is home to some great emperors, like Chandragupta Maurya, Samudragupta, Vikramaditya, and Ashoka the Great were from Bihar.
 We have read about them in our history books.

 - India’s largest Stupa: Bihar has India’s largest stupa in the Champaran district.
 The Kesaria Stupa has a lofty brick mound capped by a solid brick tower.
 It has a height of about 104”.